-The State owned highway system in Oklahoma is comprised of the State numbered route highways, the US numbered route highways and the interstate highway system.
-The state system of highways encompasses 12,262 centerline miles as measured in one direction along the dividing stripe of two lane facilities and in one direction along the general median of multilane facilities.
-Transportation on our highways is also facilitated via 6,812 bridge structures that span major rivers and lakes, named and unnamed perennial streams and creeks, other roads and highways and railroads.
-On the average, passenger vehicles, buses and trucks traveled more than 66 million miles each day (DVMT) in 2011 on the state owned highway system.
+The State owned highway system in Oklahoma is comprised of the state numbered route highways, the US numbered route highways and the interstate highway system.
+The state system of highways encompasses 12,264 centerline miles as measured in one direction along the dividing stripe of two lane facilities and in one direction along the general median of multilane facilities.
+Transportation on our highways is also facilitated by over 6,800 bridge structures that span major rivers and lakes, named and unnamed perennial streams and creeks, other roads, highways and railroads.
+On average, passenger vehicles, buses and trucks traveled more than 67 million vehicle miles each day (daily vehicle miles traveled or DVMT) in 2013 on the state owned highway system.

 While improvements are occurring, Oklahoma's highway system bridge and pavement problems are readily recognized and are a direct result of many years of "deferred maintenance" due to a lack of state funding.
-From 1985 to 2005 state transportation investment was quite simply flat.
+From 1985 to 2005 transportation investment was quite simply flat.
 As a result the condition of the infrastructure experienced a consistent, downward spiral and decline that will take many years of committed, focused and dedicated resources to correct.
 Prior to 2005 the problem was quickly becoming overwhelming with no viable solution.
-At that time highway pavements were deteriorating at a rate beyond repair, let alone reconstruction and more than 1,500 of our highway bridges were structurally deficient or functionally obsolete.
+At that time highway pavements were deteriorating at a rate beyond the available funding to repair, let alone reconstruct and more than 1,500 of our highway bridges were structurally deficient or functionally obsolete.
 137 of those bridge structures across Oklahoma were posted as unable to carry a legally loaded truck.

-Understanding that a world class transportation system is the cornerstone of a vibrant economy and a leading factor in growing and attracting new business, the Oklahoma Legislature clearly decided that investing in transportation infrastructure should be a priority of state government.
-In 2005 these policy makers set about the important business of reversing the trend of the previous 20 years and several pieces of landmark transportation legislation were subsequently crafted and passed.
+Understanding that a world class transportation system is the cornerstone of a vibrant economy, a leading factor in growing and attracting new business, the Oklahoma Legislature clearly decided that investing in transportation infrastructure should be a priority of state government.
+In 2005 these policymakers set about the important business of reversing the trend of the previous 20 years and several pieces of landmark transportation legislation were subsequently crafted and passed.
 These transportation funding initiatives have introduced new state resources reserved for the construction, care and maintenance of our transportation infrastructure.

-If these trends are sustained and enhanced, these growing revenue streams represent the true turning point for the future of Oklahoma's transportation assets.
+If these trends are sustained and enhanced, the growing revenue streams represent the true turning point for the future of Oklahoma's transportation assets.
 Today, the Department is afforded the opportunity to develop an investment strategy and direct a multi-faceted plan that wisely and transparently dedicates the available state transportation resources in a balanced manner.
-This strategy represents the beginning of a monumental effort to return Oklahoma's bridges and highway system to a state of good repair and safety and keep it that way for our citizens in the future.
+This strategy represents the beginning of a monumental effort to return Oklahoma's bridges and highways to a safe system in a state of good repair keep it that way for our citizens in the future.